ocramz/plot-light/README.md

 ## Contributing

-You can use `plot-light` in your own projects (either personal, academic or commercial), and all feedback in terms of comments, bug reports, feature requests and patches is welcome.
+You can use `plot-light` in your own projects (either personal, academic or commercial), and all feedback such as comments, bug reports, feature requests and patches is welcome.

 ## License